evidentlyai/evidently/docs/book/tests-and-reports/custom-test-suite.md

 If you do not define a test condition manually, Evidently will use the defaults for each test.

-**Based on reference dataset**.
+* **Based on reference dataset**.
 If you pass the reference, Evidently will auto-generate test conditions based on provided reference and set of heuristics.

-*Example*: `TestShareOfOutRangeValues` test fails if over 10% of values are out of range.
+For example,`TestShareOfOutRangeValues` test fails if over 10% of values are out of range.
 Evidently will automatically derive the value range for each feature.

-**Based on heuristics**.
+* **Based on heuristics**.
 Some tests can work even without a reference dataset or a custom condition.
 In this case, Evidently will use heuristics and dummy models.

-*Example*: `TestAccuracyScore()` fails if the model quality is worse than the quality of a dummy model.
+For example, `TestAccuracyScore()` fails if the model quality is worse than the quality of a dummy model.

 {% hint style="info" %}
 **Reference**: Default test conditions are described in the same [All tests](../reference/all-tests.md) table.